ankushgupta05/-GN_CCNA-Introduction-to-Networks/Module 1/README.md

 | 3        | Physical topology  | Shows which devices are connected and what media (e.g., Ethernet) is used. |
 | 4        | Physical topology  | Shows actual physical layout and cable installation. |

+### Intranet and Extranet: Simple Explanation

+#### **Intranet**
+An **intranet** is a private network used within an organization.
+Only people within the organization, like employees, can access it.
+It’s used for sharing resources like files, internal tools, and communication.

+- **Example:** A company’s internal website where employees can access HR documents or project updates.

+#### **Extranet**
+An **extranet** is a network that gives limited access to outsiders, like suppliers or clients, to specific parts of the organization's network.
+This access is secure but allows collaboration with trusted external partners.

+- **Example:** A supplier login page where vendors can check stock levels or place orders.

+---

+### **How They Relate:**

+Think of it like three circles:

+1. **Intranet**: The innermost circle — Only employees can access it.
+2. **Extranet**: The middle circle — Trusted external partners like suppliers or clients can access it.
+3. **Internet**: The outermost circle — Open to everyone.